1) Poster size: Printed poster size should not be larger than 36″H x 48″W. Posters must be horizontally oriented (landscape).

 2) Credits: Remember to put your name (and any co-authors) on the front of your poster!
 Putting your discipline and your advisor’s name isn’t a bad idea either…

 3) Printing deadline: If you are having your poster printed by Post & Print on a wide-format printer, your poster must be submitted for printing with a 3 day turnaround time.
-Please see Laurie Henderson (x 6228, email@example.com) if you have special circumstances.
+Please see or call Laurie Henderson (x 6228, email@example.com) if you have special circumstances.

 4) File Submission: All files must be submitted electronically via email.
 Submit to firstname.lastname@example.org.
 The maximum file capacity is 20 megs.